 The mission of the Damariscotta River Association (DRA) is to “preserve and promote the natural, cultural and historical heritage of the Damariscotta River and adjacent areas for the benefit of all.”
 To that end, we work in five Core Program Areas.
 Click below to learn more.

-DRA is a community-supported 501(c)(3) non-profit conservation land trust with more than 1,800 members conserving more than 3,000 acres of the region’s most significant lands for public benefit.
+DRA is a 501(c)(3) non-profit, membership supported, community based, nationally accredited land trust and conservation organization with more than 1,800 members conserving more than 3,000 acres of the region’s most significant lands for public benefit.

 Contributions to the land trust are tax-deductible, as provided by law, as are donations of land and conservation easements that provide essential public benefits.